Skip to main content

 ---

-It is not unusual to store docs in a, e.g. docs/ sub-directory.
-It's often times implied that commands need running from the base directory.
-To reliably execute commands in this case it's handy to set explicitly set a working directory in the frontmatter.
+It is not unusual to store documents in a sub-directory, e.g., docs/.
+It is often implied that commands need to run from the base directory.
+To reliably execute commands in this case, it is handy to explicitly set a working directory in the frontmatter.

 ---